Does Your Child Have a Reading Delay?

 - Intervention – exercise the underlying skills required for reading

-If however your child does not have the phonological processing skills to map word memory to text, if your child cannot always pick out the sounds inside those words (the phonemes) that would allow him to recognize the word in text form, then the learning to read experience will be very different.
+If however your child does not have the phonological processing skills to always pick out the sounds inside those words (the phonemes), then the learning to read experience will be very different.

 Leaving it to nature is a reasonable strategy up to the age of 7 as long as your child had no language issues in early life.
-If there were language issues, then phonemic awareness is at risk and therefore reading is at risk.
-Beyond the age of 7, language processing skills are mature.
-Even without language issues, if your 8-year old child is still struggling with reading the chances are he will not improve reading skills without outside help.
+If there were speech or language issues however, your child is an at risk reader.
+If she is struggling with reading the chances are she will not improve reading skills without outside help.

-Instruction – What Schools (and Tutors) Can Do and What They Can’t Do
+Instruction – What Schools (and Tutors) Can’t Do

-Schools focus on instruction.
-This includes phonics instruction, language syntax, vocabulary word lists, grammar, practice reading aloud and reading independently.
-However, schools work with students “as is.”
+Schools focus on instruction – phonics, vocabulary, etc. However, they work with students “as is.”
 If there is a cognitive delay holding back reading, they work around it.
-Their focus is teaching the fundamentals of reading, not addressing cognitive delays.
+Their focus is teaching the fundamentals of reading, not addressing the underlying cause of reading difficulty, the cognitive delays.

-Another concern is that the reading instruction window is shrinking.
-As curriculum content moves into lower and lower grades, less time is available for your child to absorb, practice and master the reading fundamentals.
-By 4th or 5th grade, the reading instruction phase is over in most schools.
+You have probably noticed also that the reading instruction window is shrinking.
+As curriculum pushes into lower grades, less time is available for mastering the reading fundamentals.
 If your child still has a reading problem in 5th grade, you may need to look elsewhere for help.

 Intervention – The Good, The Bad, The Ugly

-We are defining a reading intervention as an industrial-strength attempt to improve reading skills by working on the impediments to reading.
-Among the leading reading interventions are Lindamood Bell, Barton and Fast ForWord reading software by Gemm Learning.
+We are defining a reading intervention as an industrial-strength attempt to break the cycle, to improve reading skills by working on the impediments to reading.

-Sorry to say, but the ugly is that sometimes interventions do not work, they do not improve reading skills.
-This is true of all interventions.
-While the leaders all have long track records of success, because every child is different, it is not reasonable to expect they will work for every child in every case.
+Sorry to say, but sometimes interventions do not work.
+Because every child is different it is not reasonable to expect every intervention will work for every child in every case.

-This is very different to tutoring.
-If a tutor works on a list of words, your child will know the words at the end of the session.
-Progress will occur.
-Interventions have no such certainty.
-Most interventions work on cognitive skills with the expectation that those skill gains will transfer into reading fluency and comprehension.
+Most interventions work on cognitive skills, expecting those skill gains to transfer into reading fluency and comprehension.
 If child has unrecognized learning difficulties not addressed by the particular intervention, then that transfer of skills may not result in better reading.